magnetrwn/margolus-cpp/README.md

   --demo                        run the demo loop

 ```
-**Note:** in a few commits I will add grid loading and saving, making the program actually usable.
 Running `./margolus` with no arguments will just display the state of the grid, with default width and height, without stepping the simulation, but additional parameters can change the behaviour of the program.

 For example, when running `./margolus -i-100 -a`, a 100 step animation will run backward steps of the grid using the default ruleset from `margolus.ini`.

 ## Usage as library